pedrovgs/Shot/README.md

 ![shotTasksHelp](./art/tasksDescription.png)

 **If you are using flavors the available Shot gradle tasks will be configured based on your flavors and build types configuration.** You can find all the available shot tasks by executing ``./gradlew tasks``.
-For example, if you app has two flavors: ``green`` and ``blue`` the list of available Shot tasks will be:
+For example, if your app has two flavors: ``green`` and ``blue`` the list of available Shot tasks will be:

 ```groovy
 executeScreenshotTests - Checks the user interface screenshot tests.
 If you execute this task using -Precord param the screenshot will be regenerated.